AdobeDocs/audience-manager.en/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md

 ### Activation

 This use case lets you send data to a [destination](../../../features/destinations/destinations.md#concept_5BDA346C376C4B719EA394108AB2735A).
-In [!UICONTROL Audience Manager], a destination is any third-party system (ad server, DSP, DMP, exchange, etc.) that you want to share data with.
+In [!UICONTROL Audience Manager], a destination is any third-party system (ad server, [!DNL DSP], [!DNL DMP], exchange, etc.) that you want to share data with.
 However, with an [!UICONTROL Activation] use case, you cannot run overlap reports or test the data in an algorithmic model.